 One possible estimate of fatalities due to 9/11-like aircraft hijackings in the absence of enhanced airline security might be zero, or, at any rate, near-zero.
 No one was killed by aircraft hijacking within the United States in the years before 2001 and therefore before the escalation of expenditures.
-That is to say, history strongly suggests one should not normally expect there to be very many deaths - or even any at all - from aircraft hijacking within the United States.
+That is to say, history strongly suggests one should not normally expect there to be very many deaths-or even any at all-from aircraft hijacking within the United States.

-The 9/11 terrorist event was massively off the charts both in direct financial costs and in the loss of life when it took place, and that continues to be true today: there has never been a terrorist attack of remotely that magnitude.
-As Todd Sandler and Walter Enders note, "the casualties on 9/11 represent a clear outlier with deaths on this single day approximately equal to all transnational terrorist-related deaths recorded during the entire 1988-2000 period."
-38 With this in mind, one could potentially remove that outlier from consideration on the grounds that it may well remain a (horrific) aberration with little relevance to the future.
-As Russell Seitz puts it, "9/11 could join the Trojan Horse and Pearl Harbor among stratagems so uniquely surprising that their very success precludes their repetition," and, accordingly "al-Qaeda's best shot may have been exactly that".
-39
+The 9/11 terrorist event was enormous both in direct financial costs and in the loss of life when it took place, and that continues to be true today: there has never been a terrorist attack of remotely that magnitude.
+As Sandler and Enders (2005) note, "the casualties on 9/11 represent a clear outlier with deaths on this single day approximately equal to all transnational terrorist-related deaths recorded during the entire 1988-2000 period".
+With this in mind, one could potentially remove that outlier from consideration on the grounds that it may well remain a (horrific) aberration with little relevance to the future since "9/11 could join the Trojan Horse and Pearl Harbor among stratagems so uniquely surprising that their very success precludes their repetition," and, accordingly "al-Qaeda's best shot may have been exactly that" (Seitz 2004; Mueller 2002).